thimotyb/zork/README.md

 2. Interact with the game as normal (`look`, `north`, etc.).
 3. Quit with `quit` followed by `y` when prompted.

+Prefer a green-on-black “phosphor” vibe?
+Launch via `./play-zork1-green.sh` instead.
+It temporarily sets OSC 10/11 colors to a bright green foreground on black background and restores your defaults on exit.
+Override the colors if needed by exporting `ZORK_GREEN_*` variables (e.g., `ZORK_GREEN_FG=#7fff6e`).

 ## Rebuilding Frotz (optional)
 A prebuilt interpreter is provided, but you can regenerate it with the bundled Zig compiler toolchain (stored under `downloads/zig-linux-x86_64-0.13.0`).
 From the repo root run: